nmsr1196/Multi_Pass/README.md

 -Added a battery holder, This depends on the type of LiPo used

 ACRYLIC:
-There were two simple pieces of clear green 1/8" acrylic used.
+Acrylic does not have to be used.
+A light diffusion 3D material can be use There were two simple pieces of clear green 1/8" acrylic used.
 These were simple and fast to cut.
 The files will be included -For the round acrylic lens for the neopixel I used 1/4 clear green acrylic.
 I used a frosting spray to offset some brightnes of the neopixel light
 -For the stem I used a smaller size due to the added geometry of the switch